 Blue Morpho 10"x8" oil/panel by Sarah Siltala

 While I waited for the smalt to arrive in the mail I went to work on my tube of hardened glass medium.
-I had it wrapped up in plastic because the particles of glass migrated to one end of the tube and the oil had separated and leaked out, a total mess.
-It had seized up and I had to cut it open to scrape out the hardened mass of glass and re-mull it.
+It had separated in the tube and I had to cut it open to scrape out the hardened mass of glass and re-mull it.
 Below you can see the hardened chunk of medium and the oily residue.
 It needed some sort of stabilizer but I did not want to use wax, and I did not want to use alumina stearate-a paint stabilizer and cheap filler found in modern manufactured paints.

 I divided the linseed/glass mix into two jars afterward.
 To one of the jars I added fumed silica.
 I've experimented with making my own medium with fumed silica before and thought if I added this as a stabilizer maybe my mixture would not separate like it did before.
 Below on the left is the glass/linseed oil mix and on the right I am adding powdered fumed silica.
 I have a post about my previous mixture with linseed oil and fumed silica HERE.
 When fumed silica is mixed with linseed oil to make a medium it creates a lovely clear gel and is fantastic to add to oil paint.
 It thickens up quite a bit and I'm hoping to have the same effect with my crystal glass mixture.

 I also fill a third jar with linseed oil and fumed silica, to prepare for my later experiment...

 And, 24 hours later: The linseed/glass mix is already settling and the oil rising to the top, the mixture with linseed and fumed silica is consistent and has not separated.
 The fumed silica addition created a stable mixture.
 I go ahead and tube it and label it.